Valikahn/TryHackMe-Jr-Penetration-Tester/jump_challange.md

 > **License:** Unless otherwise stated, all writeups and documentation in this repository are licensed under CC BY 4.0.
 Any scripts or code snippets are provided under the MIT Licence.
 >
 ## Lab Summary
-Check out the TryHackMe room now, click [here](https://tryhackme.com/room/jump) to go to this chanllange now!

 The objective of this challenge was to move through a chained privilege escalation path from an anonymous FTP entry point through several local users, ending with root access.